-Share on Social Media and Read Next Weekend’s Recommendation!
+Share on Social Media and Read Next Month’s Recommendations!

-Did you find this weekend’s recommendation helpful?
+Did you find this month’s recommendation helpful?
 Use the buttons at the bottom of this page to share on social media!

 For more recommendations, click the month or season based on your preference using the links below.
-Otherwise, click the links below for next weekend’s recommendation!
+Otherwise, click the links below for next month’s recommendations!

 Entered this guide at the middle and want to know more?
 Click here to be taken to the beginning for more information!